ExxistanceDC/Segagaga-English-Translation/README.md

 ## **Overview**
 This patch fully translates Segagaga into English.
 Our aim was to produce a faithful translation of both the source text and the original art.
 Care and attention have been paid to even the smallest details—for example, matching the stroke width of the original lettering in textures.

 With this in mind, SGGG is a uniquely Japanese game, and we want the verisimilitude to make it feel like you're helping Taro Sega work for SoJ rather than SoA.
-Certain things will remain in Japanese, such as small item textures.
+Thus, certain things remain in Japanese, like small item textures, or the background signage in Akihabara.
 Generally, though, while *you* may be reading English as you play, Taro and most of the characters are Japanese.

-You'll encounter many things that are specific to Japanese culture, so rather than forcing those into Western concepts, we've translated them as-is.
+You'll encounter many things that are specific to Japanese culture, so rather than shoehorning those into Western concepts, we've translated them as-is.
 Use it as an opportunity to learn... after all, unlike the ’90s, there's a whole internet available (and hours and hours of video content) for you to learn about something you may see in the game.

 Enjoy the experience!